dwshadle/florence-price-catalog/_texts/price-songs_to_the_dark_virgin.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
-2. Peters, Penelope. "<a href="https://doi.org/10.7202/1014417ar" target="_blank"Deep Rivers: Selected Songs of Florence Price and Margaret Bonds.</a>" *Canadian university music review/Revue de musique des universités canadiennes* 16 (1995): 74&ndash;95.
+2. Peters, Penelope. "<a href="https://doi.org/10.7202/1014417ar" target="_blank">Deep Rivers: Selected Songs of Florence Price and Margaret Bonds.</a>" *Canadian university music review/Revue de musique des universités canadiennes* 16 (1995): 74&ndash;95.
 3. Shadle, Douglas. "<a href="https://newmusicusa.org/nmbx/plus-ca-change-florence-b-price-in-the-blacklivesmatter-era/" target="_blank">Plus Ça Change: Florence B. Price in the #BlackLivesMatter Era.</a>" *NewMusicBox*.
 Feb.
 20, 2019.
 {:.bibliography}